jfarschman/fvtt-scripting/README.md

 # fvtt-scripting
 I'm learning scripting for Foundry VTT
 * Apply Aura - Uses Sequencer to apply a small set of curated J2BA effects on tokens
+* Extract_data.py - Convert 5e to DaggerHeart.
+Export data from items into inputs_5e directory, then run this to make a single text file (conversion-sheet.txt).
 * Khul Powers - Azarr Khul is pulling powers from the FANE
 * Khul Protections - Azarr Khul applies a protective shield to himself.
 * Light a Torch - Checks if you have one available and then lights it... illuminating the scene around you.